 The house that I lived in is called Cloyne Court.
 It used to be a hotel and is even listed as a national historical monument.
 Cloyne Court housed about 150 students in about 80 single-, double-, and triple-occupancy rooms.

-All household tasks such as cooking, cleaning, washing, and maintenance was done by the residents.
+All household tasks such as cooking, cleaning, washing, and maintenance were done by the residents.
 In addition to our rent, we had to do five hours of ‘workshift’ every week.
 Like all other houses of the USCA, Cloyne Court had one common kitchen and one dinning hall for the 150 residents.
 Food was stocked in a huge pantry and in a walk-in freezer the size of a small apartment.

 Under the best of circumstances, cooking is not an easy job.
 But for college students who can barely cook for themselves, the task of cooking for 150 people is well-near impossible.
 So dinner time was a real challenge.
 Around 6 pm, the dining hall would be crowded with students waiting for the food to show up from the kitchen.